 If heavy disk I/O activity for reads of the binary log file and relay log files is an issue, consider increasing the value of the

 rpl_read_sizesystem variable.
 This system variable controls the minimum amount of data read from the log files, and increasing it might reduce file reads and I/O stalls when the file data is not currently cached by the operating system.
-Note that a buffer the size of this value is allocated for each thread that reads from the binary log and relay log files, including dump threads on masters and coordinator threads on slaves.
+Note that a buffer the size of this value is allocated for each thread that reads from the binary log and relay log files, including dump threads on sources and coordinator threads on replicas.
 Setting a large value might therefore have an impact on memory consumption for servers.